Des Lynam: Personal life

 Lynam married Susan Skinner on 2 October 1965Des Lynam - The Biography - Steve Purcell and they had one son, Patrick (born 1970); however, by 1973 the marriage began to break down owing to Lynam's career commitments, and they divorced in 1974.
 Lynam married his long-term partner, Rosemary Diamond, in 2011.
+They live together in East Preston, West Sussex.

-Lynam is a supporter of Brighton & Hove Albion F.C.
+Lynam is a supporter of Brighton & Hove Albion.
 In the 1990s he declined an invitation to join the board of directors at Brighton.

 Lynam was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours.

-In 2013, Lynam endorsed the United Kingdom Independence Party, revealing that he voted for the party in local elections that year.
+In May 2013, Lynam endorsed the UK Independence Party (UKIP), revealing that he voted for the party in local elections that year.